 They may have an excess (the first part of any claim which remains the driver's responsibility) or an upper limit on the amount that can be claimed.

 Collision Damage Waiver products bought through the MoneyMaxim service will cover both damage due to accident or vandalism and the theft of your hired car, as well as damage to the tyres, underbody, roof and glass.
 Some also offer additional cover for lost keys, misfuelling and a range of other risks.
-There is no excess applicable on MoneyMaxim sourced CDW policies.
+There are no excesses applicable on MoneyMaxim sourced CDW policies for European residents.

-Policies would normally cover vehicles with a value of up to £50,000 and operate on a reimbursement basis, so you would be charged for damage on your return to the rental desk, and seek reimbursement from the car hire insurer on your return home (claims usually require instigating within 30 days of an incident).
+Policies would normally cover vehicles with a value of up to £70,000 and operate on a reimbursement basis, so you would be charged for damage on your return to the rental desk, and seek reimbursement from the car hire insurer on your return home (claims usually require instigating within 30 days of an incident).
+If the claim is large, it is normally settled directly between the insurer and the rental company.
+For this reason always make sure you have details of your policy with you when you travel.

 As with the purchase of any policy, it's obviously key that you carefully read the details of any policy you are interested in to make sure it fully meets your requirements.